upayavira/uberstack/README.md

    uberstack contains a stacks.conf file, naming one stack per line, and any set of \*.env files.
 Env files define configurations for specific environments, such as `local`, `dev`, `staging`, `prod`.
+   If a stack in stacks.conf begins with an @, it will be treated as a reference to another uberstack - all stacks for that uberstack will be included.

 Usage
 -----